 In 2007, Jill began going to the Kent MS Therapy Centre.
 “The manager, Karen, made me feel so welcome and gave me lots of advice, and the members were a joy to be around – they are incredibly positive people and we all learn a lot from each other.
 I’ve made some lovely friends.”

-Jill has hyperbaric oxygen therapy, reflexology and uses the hydrotherapy pool.
+Jill has Oxygen Therapy, reflexology and uses the hydrotherapy pool.
 “It’s all been incredibly helpful.
-The oxygen therapy helps with the fatigue, and the hydrotherapy is helping to build up my core body strength and improve my mobility.
+The Oxygen Therapy helps with the fatigue, and the hydrotherapy is helping to build up my core body strength and improve my mobility.
 “At first I was reluctant to try out the hydrotherapy, but I had a trial session and was hooked.
 I love being able to move my limbs around more freely and felt a great sense of achievement, and people comment on how much my walking has improved.”

 In 2008, Jill became a trustee of the Kent MS Therapy Centre.
 “I get so much from the centre, this is my way of saying thank you and giving something back.
 It is an incredible place and one I feel very privileged to be a part of.
 It has helped me to achieve a much better quality of life.”